titusfortner/webdrivers/README.md

 Alternatively, you can define this value via the `WD_CACHE_TIME` environment variable. **Only set one to avoid confusion**.

-##### Special exception for chromedriver
+##### Special exception for chromedriver and msedgedriver

-Cache time will be respected as long as a `chromedriver` binary exists and the major versions of Chrome and `chromedriver` match.
-For example, if you update Chrome to v76 and `chromedriver` is still at v75, `webdrivers` will ignore the cache time and update `chromedriver` to make sure you're using a compatible version.
+Cache time will be respected as long as a driver binary exists and the major versions of the browser and the driver match.
+For example, if you update Chrome or Edge to v76 and its driver is still at v75, `webdrivers` will ignore the cache time and update the driver to make sure you're using a compatible version.

 ### Proxy